 The guidance does not specifically extend to dependent care FSAs.
-However, in the event of an asset sale, the seller could consider adopting a spend-down feature, which would allow terminated employees to be reimbursed from their dependent care FSA balances for eligible expenses incurred during the remainder of the plan year or, if applicable, grace period.
+However, in the event of an asset sale, the seller could consider adopting a spend-down feature, which would allow terminated employees to be reimbursed from their dependent care FSA balances for eligible expenses incurred during the remainder of the plan year or, if applicable, the grace period.
 (Absent such a spend-down provision, plan documents often only permit employees to request reimbursement for expenses incurred prior to termination, although employees can continue to submit such requests through the runout period.)
-So, a spend-down provision would allow employees to be reimbursed for eligible expenses incurred while working for the buyer (or another employer) following the termination date.
+So, a spend-down provision would allow employees to be reimbursed for eligible dependent care FSA expenses incurred while working for the buyer (or another employer) following the termination date.

-With a stock purchase, if the acquired business maintains its own cafeteria plan, the buyer would assume sponsorship following the transaction and the employees' existing health FSA elections would continue.
+With a stock purchase, if the acquired business maintains its own cafeteria plan, the buyer may assume sponsorship following the transaction; in such case, the employees' existing health FSA elections would continue.